 - More information

-Under the RVS legislation, manufacturers and importers of light trailers, including caravans, with an aggregate trailer mass (ATM) of 4.5 tonnes or less will need to seek an approval (a vehicle type approval or concessional Register of Approved Vehicles entry approval) before providing these light trailer vehicle types to the Australian market.
+Under the RVS legislation, manufacturers and importers of trailers with an aggregate trailer mass (ATM)* of 4.5 tonnes or less (low ATM trailers) will need an approval (a vehicle type approval or concessional Register of Approved Vehicles entry approval) before they can provide a trailer type to the Australian market.

-Every road vehicle, including trailers, will need to have certain vehicle and compliance information listed on an online database known as the Register of Approved Vehicles (RAV) before they may be provided to consumers for the first time in Australia.
+Every road vehicle—including trailers—will need to have vehicle and compliance information listed on the Register of Approved Vehicles (RAV) online database.

 - concessional RAV entry approval.

-The two pathways have different eligibility criteria to be granted an approval and conditions of approval, if granted.
+These pathways have different eligibility criteria and approval conditions, if an approval is granted.

 Vehicle type approvals

-A vehicle type approval covers a make of light trailer and a trailer category, which may include any number of models that meet the definition of a light trailer with a vehicle category code of TA, TB or TC.
+A vehicle type approval covers a make of trailer and a trailer category.
+This may include any number of models that meet the definition of a trailer with a vehicle category code of TA, TB or TC.

-A vehicle type approval application will require a declaration by the applicant that light trailers provided under the approval, if granted, will comply (or substantially comply) with the applicable national road vehicle standards.
+A vehicle type approval application must include a declaration that trailers provided under the approval, if granted, will comply (or substantially comply) with the relevant national road vehicle standards.

-Concessional arrangements (4 trailers or less in a 12-month period)
+Concessional RAV entry approvals (4 trailers or less in a 12-month period)

-Manufacturers or importers may apply for a concessional RAV entry approval for 4 light trailers or less in a 12-month period.
-These vehicles will be entered onto the RAV, on behalf of an approval holder, on a vehicle by vehicle basis.
+Manufacturers or importers may apply for a concessional RAV entry approval for 4 low ATM trailers or less in a 12-month period.
+These vehicles will be entered onto the RAV, on behalf of an approval holder, vehicle by vehicle.

-Applications for concessional RAV entry approval will include a signed declaration that the light trailer complies (or will comply) with the applicable national road vehicle standards at the time the vehicle is entered onto the RAV.
+Applications for concessional RAV entry approval must also include a declaration that the trailer complies (or will comply) with the relevant national road vehicle standards at the time the vehicle is entered onto the RAV.

 Eligibility requirements for a vehicle type approval

-- has the required information to demonstrate that the road vehicle complies with the applicable national road vehicle standards (in rare cases, non-compliance will be permitted provided that the non-compliance is only in minor and inconsequential respects or the vehicle complies to an extent that makes it suitable for use on a public road in Australia e.g., glider trailers with respect to rear overhang), AND
+- has the required information demonstrating the road vehicle complies with the applicable national road vehicle standards (in rare cases, non-compliance will be permitted if the non-compliance is only in minor and inconsequential respects or the vehicle complies to an extent that makes it suitable for use on a public road in Australia—e.g., glider trailers with a longer rear overhang), AND

 - has control or has access to information about the design, componentry and manufacturing process of the road vehicle type, including changes that may impact compliance with the applicable national road vehicle standards, AND